Weihnachten in Estland

 Estonian hipster brewers

-While Christmas feasts in Estonia are somewhat old-fashioned, Estonian brewers are at the forefront of international beer trends.
-Käsitööõlu, or “craft beer,” not only has a tongue-twisting name in Estonian, but is offered in endless variety and top quality.
-Many bottles and cans are also creatively designed and make good souvenirs.
-Well-known microbreweries include Põhjala, Pühaste, Pihtla, Pöide or Purtse.
-The Association of Estonian Microbreweries has over 30 members, who offer a fantastic number of beers, including IPA, Porter & co. and of course special Christmas beers.
-The word “Christmas beer” alone is an eye-opener in Estonian, as it reads: jõuluõlu.
+While the festive feasts at Christmas in Estonia are somewhat old-fashioned, Estonian brewers are at the forefront of international beer trends.
+Käsitööõlu, or “craft beer “, not only has a tongue-twisting name in Estonian, but is also offered in endless variety and top quality.
+Many bottles and cans are also creatively designed and make great souvenirs.
+Well-known microbreweries include Põhjala, Pühaste, Pihtla, Pöide and Purtse.
+The Association of Estonian Microbreweries has over 30 members who offer a fantastic range of beers, including IPA, porter and other special Christmas beers.
+The word “Christmas beer” alone is a feast for the eyes in Estonian, as it reads: jõuluõlu.

 Christmas in Estonia

-The Estonian counterpart to Christmas cookies are piparkoogid – gingerbread.
-The firm, dark brown and aromatic cookies are indispensable when celebrating Christmas in Estonia.
-The basic dough is quickly prepared or can be bought ready-made and keeps for a long time in the refrigerator.
-When it is time for the next slide, it is rolled out, cut with molds and baked.
-Then the gingerbread can be refined as desired, especially with colorful sugar mass, so that the just inconspicuous cookies become small, sparkling works of art.
+The Estonian counterpart to Christmas cookies is piparkoogid – gingerbread.
+The firm, dark brown and aromatic cookies are an integral part of Christmas celebrations in Estonia.
+The basic dough is quick to prepare or can be bought ready-made and keeps for a long time in the fridge.
+When it is time for the next slide, it is rolled out, cut out with molds and baked.
+Then the gingerbread cookies can be refined as desired, especially with colorful sugar paste, so that the almost inconspicuous cookies become small, sparkling works of art.
 The supreme discipline is the gingerbread house in a glittering powdered sugar landscape.

 One ingredient for Christmas in Estonia is still missing.
-The unlikely star of the refrigerated section and a matter of the heart for many Estonians, the subject of national discussions, analyses and votes: black pudding!
-While the Spanish have their Serrano ham and the Americans their Thanksgiving turkey, the Estonians have their verivorst, or blood sausage.
-If you now think of the reddish, cut-resistant blood sausage that you might find on a traditional British dinner table, you’re wrong.
+The unlikely star of the chiller cabinet and a matter of the heart for many Estonians, the subject of national discussions, analyses and votes: black pudding!
+What Serrano ham is to the Spanish and Thanksgiving turkey is to the Americans, verivorst, or blood sausage, is to Estonians.
+If you’re thinking of the reddish, sliceable black pudding that you might find on a traditional German dinner table, you’re wrong.

 Estonian black pudding looks like a thick, short sausage, is brownish-black and is served hot.
 The skin gets crispy and holds the mushy, coarse-grained contents together.
 What may sound off-putting to many – except die-hard fans of exotic foods – is actually really tasty.
 Aromatically spiced in winter, warming and quaint, black pudding is just the thing when it gets crispy cold outside and your body is calling for energy.
 So: Just give it a try.

-Another peculiarity of the Estonian Christmas season must be mentioned here, the jõuluvana, that is, the “Christmas old man”.
-This Santa Claus does not look different from elsewhere, but his role is special.
-And it is very appropriate for the eternal striver among the post-Soviet states: Estonia has solid public finances, consistently wins in the PISA study, is a front-runner in digitization and shines with impressive economic growth rates.
-Why does all this work so well in Estonia?
-Maybe it’s because of the jõuluvana?
+Another special feature of the Estonian Christmas season must be mentioned here, the jõuluvana, or “Christmas old man”.
+This Santa Claus may not look any different than anywhere else, but his role is special.
+And it is very fitting for the eternal striver among the post-Soviet states: Estonia has solid public finances, consistently wins in the PISA study, is a frontrunner in digitalization and shines with impressive economic growth rates.
+Why does it all work so well in Estonia?
+Maybe it’s also because of the jõuluvana?
 He acts like a good-natured teacher taking an exam.

 Did you learn your Christmas poem?